The solar power plants you offer are expensive, why are you not using cheap Chinese panels and inverters?

 The cost of 1 watt of solar power station installed with European components, according to international standards, by the company “Sun House varies from 1 to 1.5 euros (the price mainly depends on the power of the station).

-To estimate whether our prices are expensive, here is a table published by the International Energy Association IEA in 2014 (after 2014, prices fell by 15-20%):
+To estimate whether our prices are expensive, here is a diagram published by the European Commission’s science and knowledge service in year 2019:

-Of course, the question may arise: if current prices are so high (according to the table), then how has this industry developed and spread in the world?
+Of course, the question may arise: if current prices are so high (according to the diagram), then how has this industry developed and spread in the world?

 Answer: In every country (85 in the world), solar photovoltaics has evolved as a result of protectionist policies by the state, such as subsidies, long-term, low-interest government loans, state electricity tariff policies, and more.

-The peak power of one square meter of solar photovoltaic panel is about 150-180 watts and it produces about 1000 watts of energy per day (average annual value).
+The peak power of one square meter of solar photovoltaic panel is about 200 watts and it produces about 800 watt-hours of energy per day (average annual value).

 Do you design, install and provide technical services for solar panels and other components purchased by customers elsewhere?